Cen Xi: During Emperor Shang's reign and Emperor Ruizong's second reign

 Less than a month later, Princess Taiping and Li Dan's son Li Longji the Prince of Linzi rose in rebellion and killed Empress Dowager Wei and Li Guo'er.
 Under their support, Li Dan, himself a former emperor, returned to the throne (as Emperor Ruizong), displacing Emperor Shang.
 Cen was made You Sanqi Changshi (右散騎常侍, a senior advisor at the legislative bureau) and minister of justice (刑部尚書, Xingbu Shangshu), and later demoted to be the prefect of Shan Prefecture (陝州, roughly modern Sanmenxia, Henan).
 He was, however, soon recalled to be the minister of census (戶部尚書, Hubu Shangshu).
 In 712, he was made chancellor de facto again, with the greater designation of Tong Zhongshu Menxia Sanpin (同中書門下三品).
 He was put in charge of editing the imperial history and also the register of clans.
-In editing the chronicles of Emperor Zhongzong's reign, he recorded how he and Xiao Zhizhong had spoken in Emperor Ruizong's defense when Li Chongjun's coup attempt occurred, and when Emperor Ruizong read the records, Emperor Ruizong thanked Cen and awarded him with silk and a good horse; Emperor Ruizong also made him Shizhong (侍中), the head of the examination bureau (門下省), a post considered one for a chancellor.
+In editing the chronicles of Emperor Zhongzong's reign, he recorded how he and Xiao Zhizhong had spoken in Emperor Ruizong's defense when Li Chongjun's coup attempt occurred, and when Emperor Ruizong read the records, Emperor Ruizong thanked Cen and awarded him with silk and a good horse; Emperor Ruizong also made him Palace Attendant, the head of the Chancellery and a position automatically elevating him to chancellor status.
 Emperor Ruizong also created him the Duke of Nanyang.

 At that time, Cen Xi's older brother Cen Xian (岑獻) was the deputy principal of the imperial university, and his younger brothers Cen Zhongxiang and Cen Zhongxiu were prefectural prefects.
 Some tens of his clan members were in fairly important positions.
 Cen Xi, at one point, sighed and commented, "When things become extreme, they will be reversed.
 This is what I am fearful of."
 He was fearful of what happened to the Cen clan and other officials during the earlier part of Wu Zetian's reign.
 However, he did not actually resign.